-- Expired Documents or No Documents: If an applicant who is not a U.S. citizen presents expired documents or is unable to present any documentation evidencing his or her immigration status, the provider should refer the applicant to the local Department of Homeland Security office to obtain documentation of lawful presence status. - 2.
+- 1. Expired Documents or No Documents: If an applicant who is not a U.S. citizen presents expired documents or is unable to present any documentation evidencing his or her immigration status, the provider should refer the applicant to the local Department of Homeland Security office to obtain documentation of lawful presence status.
+If the applicant states that they have requested new documents to replace their expired documents, the provider should attempt to run the expired documents through SAVE.
+If SAVE returns a valid response for the expired document, the provider is allowed to accept the expired document as long as the applicant can also provide a receipt for their submitted application for new documentation. - 2.
 G-845 Document Verification Request: In unusual circumstances involving applicants who are hospitalized or medically disabled or who can otherwise show good cause for their inability to present documentation and for whom securing such documentation would constitute undue hardship, if the applicant can provide an alien registration number, the provider may file U.S.C.I.S.
 Document Verification Request Form G-845, along with the alien registration and a copy of any expired Department of Homeland Security document, with the local Department of Homeland Security office to verify status.
-To obtain the current G-845 Document Verification Request form, go to the U.S. Citizenship and Immigration Services website and enter G-845 in the search box. - 3.
+To obtain the current G-845 Document Verification Request form, go to the U.S. Citizenship and Immigration Services website and enter G-845 in the search box.
+As of June 1, 2018, this form must be filed electronically mailed submission forms will no longer be processed. - 3.
 Receipt for Replacement Document: If an applicant has lost a document and presents a receipt indicating that he or she has applied to the Department of Homeland Security for a replacement document, the provider should file U.S.C.I.S.
 Form G-845 and Supplement with a copy of the receipt with the local Department of Homeland Security office to verify lawful presence status.